“Hello! So glad you found the Zoom link for our welcome call! Welcome to VLACS! Is that your Dad I see waving in the background?”

 They make connections.

-Instructors ask what brought new students to VLACS, and ask why veteran students keep coming back.
+Instructors ask what brought new students to VLACS and ask why veteran students keep coming back.
 They talk about other responsibilities and activities.
 They ask family members what their goals are and how they can be most helpful to the student’s success.

-VLACS instructors learn a myriad of valuable information about their students–whether they play sports, compete competitively, are interested in drawing or theater, write books, travel the world.
+VLACS instructors learn a myriad of valuable information about their students–whether they play sports, compete competitively, are interested in drawing or theater, write books, or travel the world.

 The Welcome Call is the opportunity for VLACS instructors and their students to begin to set the stage for the relationship that will develop over time and create the kind of necessary environment that Comer describes as “the environment that supports development, that makes learning possible, or promotes learning.”